Four Radio Interviews with Jeremy Griffith from the many he gave during the 2003 launch of his Australasian bestselling book A Species In Denial

 Lisa: I’m going to just ask you this because in my understanding though we know that we have the capacity for good and evil and we always have, isn’t that why there are laws in place.
 Even in religion there is the requirement to ‘treat others as you would treat yourself’, that sort of idea.
 So we’ve understood it but we’ve denied it and that’s why we’re in trouble now.
 Is that what you’re saying?

-Jeremy: We’re aware of the existence of good and evil but I’m suggesting that subconsciously we once, when we were young, tried to grapple with this issue and decided it was too depressing a subject and therefore too dangerous to go near.
+Jeremy: We’re aware of the existence of good and evil but I’m suggesting that subconsciously we once, when we were young, tried to grapple with this issue and decided it was too depressing a subject to go near.
 We looked into ourselves and saw these elements of greed, anger and indifference, and unable to reconcile the ideality with the reality we found the issue so depressing that we learnt to block it out of our minds, basically live in denial of it.

 Jeremy: We do take comfort from religion.
 Religions do look after that deeper, troubled insecure aspect of the human make-up, but ultimately we’re conscious beings and need to understand ourselves.
 Religions teach us that God loves us for example, but ultimately we need to understand why He does, why we humans are capable of the incredible atrocities that go on.
 I’m a biologist and this is a question of behaviour, of human behaviour, so ultimately this is a question for biologists.
 Harvard biologist Edward O. Wilson recently said that ‘the human condition is the most important frontier of the natural sciences’ and so it is.
 The issue of the human condition is the realm of inquiry where science and religion finally overlap, which is why is it such a contentious realm to go into.
 Nevertheless finding understanding of ourselves is the Holy Grail, the ultimate objective of the whole human journey I suggest.